vicsz/java-lesson-outlines/README.md

 ## Utilizing Microsoft Graph API for Calendar Operations
 Explore the Microsoft Graph API to interact with Office 365 Calendar: Start by fetching your own availability for the current day.
 Then, as an advanced step, determine the first three available time blocks for a meeting between yourself and another person (given their full name, you'll need to resolve their user ID).
 Finally, implement functionality to book a meeting in the calendar based on availability.
 Choose your preferred programming language for this task, and document your process and findings on a public GitHub repository, showcasing your ability to integrate with Microsoft services and manage calendar data programmatically.

+## GitHub Artifact Versioning
+Can be either Java (Spring Boot) or Node.js.
+The GitHub Action will build a simple "Hello World" web application, publish the artifact on GitHub for download, and version it in the format "1.0.GITHUB_RUN_NUMBER" or "1.0.LOCAL-BUILD" for local builds.
+It should correctly name the build artifact as "appname-1.0.1.jar" or "appname-1.0.1.zip."
+Optionally, you can include the build version in an endpoint (e.g., "/version") and display it within the root of the index.html file as a comment.
+This approach allows you to implement these functionalities in both Java (Spring Boot) and Node.js projects as needed.

 # Backlog of Topics